From Abracadabra to Zombies | View All

 In short, explanations of healings in terms of energy seem about as likely to yield anything of interest as looking for ghosts at a séance.
 We would be much better off if we investigated how energy healers are altering subjects’ motivations, expectations, and interpretations of their own feelings and experiences.
 Just as we have learned that the power of hypnosis has nothing to do with putting people into trances or opening up the doors to the subterranean subconscious, so too we might learn that energy healing has nothing to do with energy but everything to do with complex social interactions in various cultural situations.
 There is much to learn from the energy healers but I’m afraid we’re looking in all the wrong places.

-See also Skeptic's Dictionary entries for faith healing and consilience energy mirrors, my review of Snake Oil Science: The Truth about Complementary and Alternative Medicine by R. Barker Bausell (Oxford 2007), and my review of the "documentary" Something Unknown is Doing We Don't Know What.
+See also Skeptic's Dictionary entries for fake healing, faith healing, and consilience energy mirrors, my review of Snake Oil Science: The Truth about Complementary and Alternative Medicine by R. Barker Bausell (Oxford 2007), and my review of the "documentary" Something Unknown is Doing We Don't Know What.

 The Living Matrix: A Movie Promoting Energy Medicine Beliefs is a movie review by Harriet Hall, M.D., in which she writes: